sylar11/birdwatch-flanders/README.md

 This repository contains the code used to modify and merge data for the Birdwatch Flanders visualizations.

+Note: `/qgis` contains the QGIS (3.34.10-Prizren LTR) project file used to create the visualizations as well as the labels

 ## Modifications to the datasets

     - The hedges dataset originally contained values ranging from 0 to just over 9700.
 I am assuming this is a miscalculation problem so I am dividing all values by 10000 to get our desired range of 0 to 0.97.